US agency confirms Biden's transition can begin | DW | 23.11.2020

 The move means that Biden's team will now have federal funds and an official office to conduct his transition over the next two months.
 It also allows for Biden and Vice President-elect Kamala Harris to receive regular national security briefings that Trump also gets.

+Under US law, the outgoing administration must work with an incoming president's team to help ensure stability.

-Trump, who had earlier refused to concede defeat, tweeeted that he had given Murphy the go-ahead, despite plans to continue with legal challenges.
+Trump, who has far refused to concede defeat, tweeted that he had given Murphy the go-ahead, despite plans to continue with legal challenges.

 "I want to thank Emily Murphy at GSA for her steadfast dedication and loyalty to our Country.
 She has been harassed, threatened, and abused – and I do not want to see this happen to her, her family, or employees of GSA," he said.